MicrosoftDocs/powerbi-docs/powerbi-docs/service-manage-app-workspace-in-power-bi-and-office-365.md

 ---
 title: Manage your workspace in Power BI and Office 365
-description: workspaces in Power BI are a collaborative experience built on Office 365 groups.
+description: Workspaces in Power BI are a collaborative experience built on Office 365 groups.
 Manage your workspaces in Power BI and also in Office 365.
 author: maggiesMSFT
 manager: kfile
 ms.reviewer: lukasz